frasolution/siemt3-documents/threats/ssh_extended/3-key_algos.md

 ## Data to log
     - username => we see which user we should notify to update their setup
+    - algo used => admins can deduct the age of the key or the degree to which the key is out of date
+    - fingerprint => admins maybe want to deactivate key

 ## threshold
     - green = each event